G-Research/ParquetSharp/docs/guides/WriteBenchmarks.md

 sw.Stop();
 ```

 Read times are wall clock times measured with `/usr/bin/time -v` using the `logical-chunked-file` command with `--chunk-size 50000`, applied consistently across all variants to allow direct comparison.
+Each variant was run 5 times and the read time reported is the average.

 ```bash
 /usr/bin/time -v dotnet run --no-build --configuration=Release -- logical-chunked-file --file <parquet_file> --chunk-size 50000